 2. Ease Into Activities

 Take a day to get settled into your hotel.
 Unpack and explore your surroundings and get a good night’s sleep because chances are, you will be awake fairly early.
 Speaking of waking up early, take walks along the beach to see the sunrise, since you’re likely to be up anyway.
+When you’re in Hawaii with kids, try to make the most of it!
+Even when it’s 5 am in the morning.

 If you are traveling from the East Coast and you have an extra few days, you may want to consider staying in Southern California for a night or two to help your kids adjust to the difference in time zone.You might even plan for a quick Disneyland trip, which will encourage your kids to stay up late to watch the fireworks!